Shan2625/Media-Player-/README.md

 GPIO Buttons: For manual playlist selection.

-Detailed instructions for setting up the RTC module and wiring the GPIO buttons can be found in the HARDWARE.md file.
+Note: Detailed instructions for setting up the RTC module and wiring the GPIO buttons can be found in the HARDWARE.md file.

 ⚙️ Usage

 Place Your Media: Add your image and video files to the project folder.

-Create Playlists: Create plain text files (e.g., morning, afternoon, video1) in the project directory.
+Create Playlists: Create plain text files (e.g., morning, afternoon, evening) in the project directory.
 Each file should contain the absolute paths to your media files, one per line.
 For images, you can specify a display duration in seconds:

 /home/pi/media_display_project/image1.jpg, 8
 /home/pi/media_display_project/image2.png, 10